 You may only withdraw PayPal balance in the opening currency of your account, unless we agree otherwise.
 In order to withdraw PayPal balance held in another currency you will have to convert the currency to the opening currency of your account, or it will be converted for you at the time of your withdrawal.
 Our transaction exchange rate will be used.

 This means that if you withdraw:

-a PayPal balance held in a currency other than the original opening currency of your account, you will be charged a fee for the conversion into your original opening currency; and to a funding source (for example, bank account or card) denominated in a currency other than the original opening currency of your account, you will be charged a fee for the conversion into the currency in which the funding source is denominated.
+- A PayPal balance held in a currency other than the original opening currency of your account, the conversion into your original opening currency will be performed using our transaction exchange rate. - To a funding source (for example, bank account or card) denominated in a currency other than the original opening currency of your account, the conversion into the currency in which the funding source is denominated will be performed using our transaction exchange rate.